George Heussenstamm Choral Composition Contest 2023

-After a hiatus in 2022, The CCDA/George Heussenstamm Choral Composition Contest at ECCO now moves into its seventh year!
-The winners from 2021 were Matthew Lyon Hazzard and Kate Crellin.
-We now add their names to the growing list of wonderfully talented previous winners Greg Lapp, Townsend Losey, Mark Growden, Jasper Randall and Nancy Reeves.
+The CCDA/George Heussenstamm Choral Composition Contest at ECCO now moves into its ninth year!
+The growing list of wonderfully talented previous winners include Matthew Lyon Hazzard, Kate Crellin, Greg Lapp, Townsend Losey, Mark Growden, Jasper Randall and Nancy Reeves.

 Winning composers are invited to attend ECCO for FREE!
 Could you be next?
 Find that piece that you have been developing, or start fresh, and get ready to submit your composition with the chance to have it distributed to and read by choral directors from all around the state.